Songs of the Sea & Fo’castle

 "The Wreck of the Edmund Fitzgerald" on YouTube

-Recorded before the ship's wreckage could be examined, the song contains some artistic conjectures, omissions and paraphrases.
-In later interviews, Lightfoot recounted how he had agonized over possible inaccuracies while trying to pen the lyrics until his lead guitarist Terry Clements convinced him to do what Clements' favourite author Mark Twain would have advised: just tell a story.[5]
+Recorded before the ship's wreckage had been studied, the song reflects some speculation about how the disaster transpired.
+In later interviews, Lightfoot recounted how he had agonized over possible inaccuracies while trying to pen the lyrics until his lead guitarist Terry Clements convinced him to do what Clements' favourite author Mark Twain would have advised: just tell a story.[6]

-In March 2010, Lightfoot changed a line during live performances to reflect new findings that there had been no crew error involved in the sinking.
-The line originally read, "At 7 p.m. a main hatchway caved in; he said..."; Lightfoot began singing it as "At 7 p.m. it grew dark, it was then he said..."
-Lightfoot learned about the new research when contacted for permission to use his song for a History Channel documentary that aired on March 31, 2010.
-Lightfoot stated that he had no intention of changing the original copyrighted lyrics; instead, from then on, he simply sang the new words during live performances.[6]
+In March 2010, Lightfoot changed a line during live performances to reflect new findings about how the ship had foundered.
+The original words, "At 7 p.m. a main hatchway caved in; he said...", Lightfoot began singing as "At 7 p.m. it grew dark, it was then he said...."
+Lightfoot learned about the new findings when contacted for permission to use his song for a History Channel documentary that aired on March 31, 2010.
+Lightfoot stated that he did not intend to change the original copyrighted lyrics; instead, from then on, he simply sang the revised lyrics during live performances.[7]
+Lightfoot also changed the words "musty old hall" (referring to "the Maritime Sailors' Cathedral", in fact the Mariners' Church of Detroit) to "rustic old hall".[8]

 SS Edmund Fitzgerald (1971)